PRINCE-PRASAD/SQL/README.md

 7	mahashin	22	Young Employee
 8	Prince	35	Old Employee
 ```
-## Stored Procedure in sql
+# Stored Procedure in sql
-STORED PROCEDURE is a prepared sql code which can be saved and reused.
+## STORED PROCEDURE is a prepared sql code which can be saved and reused.(Without Parameter)

 ```sql
 SELECT * FROM employee;